-2 The seven members of the Supreme Court Advisory Committee on the Code of Judicial Ethics are Justice Richard D. Fybel of the Court of Appeal, Fourth Appellate District (chair); Presiding Justice Barbara J. R. Jones of the Court of Appeal, First Appellate District; Justice Laurence D. Rubin of the Court of Appeal, Second Appellate District; Judge Teresa Estrada-Mullaney of the Superior Court of San Luis Obispo County; Judge David Rothman (Ret.) of the Superior Court of Los Angeles County; Judge Brian Walsh of the Superior Court of Santa Clara County; and Ms. Beth J. Jay, Principal Attorney to the Chief Justice.
-The CJP nominees are Judge Frederick P. Horn of the Superior Court of Orange County and chair of the CJP, and Victoria B. Henley, Director-Chief Counsel of the CJP.
-The CJA nominees are Presiding Judge James M. Mize of the Superior Court of Sacramento County and Judge Ronni B. MacLaren of the Superior Court of Alameda County.
+2 The seven members of the Supreme Court Advisory Committee on the Code of Judicial Ethics are Justice Richard D. Fybel of the Court of Appeal, Fourth Appellate District, Div.
+3 (chair); Presiding Justice Barbara J. R. Jones of the Court of Appeal, First Appellate District, Div.
+5; Acting Presiding Justice Laurence D. Rubin of the Court of Appeal, Second Appellate District, Div.
+8; Judge Teresa Estrada-Mullaney of the Superior Court of San Luis Obispo County; Judge David Rothman (Ret.) of the Superior Court of Los Angeles County; Judge Brian Walsh of the Superior Court of Santa Clara County; and Ms. Beth J. Jay, Principal Attorney to the Chief Justice.
+The two CJP nominees are Judge Frederick P. Horn of the Superior Court of Orange County and chair of the CJP, and Victoria B. Henley, Director-Chief Counsel of the CJP.
+The two CJA nominees are Presiding Judge James M. Mize of the Superior Court of Sacramento County, former president of CJA, and Judge Ronni B. MacLaren of the Superior Court of Alameda County, former chair of the CJA Ethics Committee.

-Judge Ronni MacLaren, a former chair of the CJA Ethics Committee, then described the policies and procedures of that committee, answered questions from members of the Implementation Committee, and distributed copies of documents describing procedures and rules of the CJA Ethics Committee.
+Committee, and distributed copies of documents describing procedures and rules of the CJA Ethics Committee.